bigsticc/WebUtils/README.md

 ## How to use
-To use WebUtils, include the JAR Archive in your classpath, then create a class implementing `com.nova.webutils.Application`.
+To use WebUtils, include the JAR Archive in your classpath, then create a class implementing `com.supernova.webutils.Application`.
 Then create an `AppServer` instance and register the app.
 Finally, start the server on a port, and it will be ready to listen.